-Ed Mosberg is a survivor of the Holocaust who lives in Morris Plains, New Jersey.
+Ed Mosberg was a survivor of the Holocaust living in Morris Plains, New Jersey, at time we recorded him for Dimensions in Testimony.
 Ed was born to a non-religious family in 1926.
 He, along with his two sisters, grew up in Krakow, Poland.
 In 1939, the Nazis invaded Poland and the war began.
 Ed and his father fled to a smaller town outside Krakow because men were being forced into hard labor.
 His father was rounded up and killed at a police station.
 Ed went back to Krakow and he along with his mother and two sisters were forced into the ghetto.
 In 1943, the Krakow ghetto was liquidated and the Mosberg family was sent to Plaszow, a labor camp.
 The labor camp was run by Amon Goeth, whom Ed met and worked under.
 In 1944, Ed’s mother was sent to Auschwitz and his sisters were sent to Stutthof.
 Both his mother and sisters are killed in the camps they are sent.
 He was deported to Mauthausen and is eventually sent to Linz.
 He was liberated from Linz in 1945.
 After the war, he reunited with Cecile, a girl he had met in Plaszow, and she along with Ed and her father moved to Belgium.
 Cecile and Ed married in 1947 and they have their first daughter in 1950.
 Ed, Cecile, and their daughter received visas to immigrate to the United States in 1951 where they first settled in New York.
-Ed eventually broke into the construction business and he and his family moved to Morris Plains, where he still works and resides today.
+Ed eventually broke into the construction business and he and his family moved to Morris Plains.
+Ed passed away in 2022.

 Alan Moskin is a veteran of World War II and liberator of the Gunskirchen Concentration Camp who now lives in Rockland County, New York.
 Alan Robert Moskin was born in 1926 in Englewood, New Jersey.
 His father was a pharmacist, served as elected city official, and eventually became one of the few Jewish mayors in New Jersey.
 When Alan was 16, the Japanese bombed Pearl Harbor, and America entered the war.
 In October 1944, Moskin was drafted in the US army and after completing his basic training Alan was deployed to England as a Private First Class in Patton’s Third Army, 66th Infantry, 71st Division.
 Alan fought on the front line across France through the Rhineland and into Austria.
 In May of 1945, Alan’s unit liberated a prisoners of war camp in Lambach, Austria and then they liberated the Gunskirchen Concentration Camp, a sub-camp of the Mauthausen concentration camp, where Alan and his fellow soldiers learned for the first time about Nazi mass murders of Jews and were shocked with suffering of the prisoners.
 Alan met the Victory Day in Europe in Wels, Austria.
 Until he was honorably discharged in June 1946, Moskin served in the army of occupation in Austria.
 He attended the Nuremberg Trials during this time.
 After the war, Alan returned to his studies in Syracuse University and then to New York University where he obtained his JD in 1951.
 Together with his ex-wife Krista, he has two daughters.
 After Alan has retired from his career in trial law and civil litigation, he spends his time volunteering with Jewish war veterans, speaking to students, working with local Holocaust museums, and as a volunteer color guard at naturalization ceremonies.